evie-lau/Unifi-gateway-wpa-supplicant/README.md

-# Unifi OS Gateway wpa_supplicant bypass for ATT fiber modem
+# Unifi Gateway wpa_supplicant bypass for ATT fiber modem
-Use this guide to setup wpa_supplicant with your Unifi OS gateway/router to bypass the ATT modem.
+Use this guide to setup wpa_supplicant with your Unifi gateway to bypass the ATT modem.

-> NOTE: Take note of your Unifi router's WAN port interface name.
+> NOTE: Take note of your Unifi gateway's WAN port interface name.
 In the rest of the guide, I'll be using `eth1` because that is the WAN interface for the UXG Lite.
-If using another Unifi OS router, replace the interface name appropriately.
+If using another Unifi gateway, replace the interface name appropriately.

-Here are some known interfaces for Unifi OS routers, for use in the rest of the guide
+Here are some known interfaces for Unifi gateways, for use in the rest of the guide
 - UXG Lite - eth1
 - UXG Max - eth4
 - UCG Ultra - eth4